sourceryinstitute/OpenCoarrays/INSTALL.md

-  -DLEGACY_ARCHITECTURE=OFF enables the use of FFT libraries that employ AVX instructions -DHIGH_RESOLUTION_TIMER=ON enables timers that tick once per clock cycle -DCOMPILER_SUPPORTS_ATOMICS enables support for the proposed Fortran 2015 events feature -DUSE_EXTENSIONS is set automatically in the CMake scripts based on the compiler identity and version
+  -DLEGACY_ARCHITECTURE=OFF enables the use of FFT libraries that employ AVX instructions -DHIGH_RESOLUTION_TIMER=ON enables timers that tick once per clock cycle -DCOMPILER_SUPPORTS_ATOMICS enables support for the proposed Fortran 2015 events feature -DUSE_EXTENSIONS builds the [opencoarrys] module for use with non-OpenCoarrays-aware compilers

 The first two flags above are not portable and the third enables code that is incomplete as of release 1.0.0.
+The fourth is set automatically by the CMake scripts based on the compiler identity and version.

 <a name="make">
 ### Make ###